Composting in a closed system less than or equal to 500 tonnes

 Each batch of waste subjected to composting must undergo a treatment that ensures a stable and sanitised material.

-The sanitisation of wastes must take place in an enclosed system incorporating an emissions abatement system.
+The sanitisation of waste must take place in an enclosed system.

 Measures must be taken to prevent, or where that is not practicable, minimise: